jedcrandall/jedcrandall.github.com/courses/cse468fall2023/syllabus.md

 ## Course Topics

-1. Cryptography and other foundations of network security, basic tools -Review of crypto basics, with case studies for WEP, TLS, GPG, and others -Basic information theory
+1. Cryptography and other foundations of network security, basic tools -Review of crypto basics, with case studies for WEP, WPA, WPA2, WPA3, TLS, GPG, OTR, Signal, Tor, and others -Asymmetric cryptography and semantic security
+-Basic information theory
 -Basic tool usage, including Wireshark, tshark, and tcpflow
 2. Network Intrusion Detections Systems (NIDSs), firewalls, attacks, and evasion -Firewalls, port scans, and side channel attacks
 -NIDS and NIDS evasion techniques
--Tool usage for NIDS and NIDS evasion, including Zeek and Scapy
-3. Information controls
--Case studies, including NSA QUANTUM INSERT, Russia's TSPU, and China's Great Firewall -Tools for censorship evasion, privacy, and anonymity -Tool usage, including Tor and OONI
+-Tool usage for NIDS and NIDS evasion, including Zeek and Scapy -Case studies, including NSA QUANTUM INSERT, Russia's TSPU, and China's Great Firewall -Tools for censorship evasion, privacy, and anonymity -Tool usage, including Tor and OONI
+3. Malware and side channels
+-Port scans, tool usage (e.g., nmap and hping3)
+-Side channels, DNS security
+-Malware, including worms and viruses, targeted malware, etc.

 ## Assessment

-Students will be evaluated on their performance on homework assignments and attendance.
+Students will be evaluated on (1) their performance on homework assignments and (2) attendance and participation.
 There will not be any exams.

 ## Homework Due Dates

-Homework due dates will be posted in advance on the class website and announced in class.
+Homework due dates will be posted in advance in Canvas and announced in class.
 All times will be Mountain Standard Time, i.e., Arizona time.
 Late submissions will be accepted with a 1% reduction of score per hour, as described above.